 Home Modifications are not just home renovations, they are any residential adaptations that are meant to increase safety, accessibility and functional potential for residents and their visitors.

-Following the Manitoba Aging in Place Home Modification Assessment conducted by our specialized Occupational Therapists, we collaborate with residents, family, renovation companies, funders and other stakeholders to ensure the customized safety and accessibility features are included as intended in the design and construction phases of the project.
+Following the Home Modification Assessment conducted by our specialized Occupational Therapists, we collaborate with residents, family caregivers, renovation companies, funders and other stakeholders to ensure the customized safety and accessibility features are included as intended in the design and construction phases of the project.
 By setting functional performance outcome measures, we can help ensure the resident's/family's goals are met without sacrificing esthetics!

 According to Statistics Canada, in 2016 older adults made up 15.6% of the population of Manitoba, with older adults outnumbering children for the first time.
 By 2036, it is projected that 23-25% of the Canadian population will be accounted for by people over 65 years old.